Back to Outdoors

 Chaos Gardening

-Chaos Gardening 101: Create Pollinator-Friendly Wildflower Spaces
+Chaos Gardening 101: Create Wildflower Spaces That Save 75% Maintenance Time

-by ToolGenX Teams19 min readNew
+by ToolGenX Teams19 min readUpdated Oct 2025

 Embrace the beautiful unpredictability of chaos gardening to create stunning wildflower meadows that support pollinators with minimal effort.
 Discover how scattered planting, seed bombing, and natural selection can transform any space into a thriving ecosystem that attracts butterflies, bees, and beneficial insects while requiring almost no maintenance.